tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     print('FAIL')
 {% endhighlight %}

-The else statement need not follow an `elif`.
+The `else` statement need not necassarily follow an `elif`.
 For example:

 {% highlight py %}
 if mark >= 50: